Designations Congruent with Things: Chapter 17

 Newt tries not to feel the total despair of this moment, but it’s pretty hard.

-The chorus in his head keeps their collective mouths shut.
+The chorus in his head keeps its collective mouths shut.

-Definitely, his brain says, because they are on the same team.
+Definitely, his brain says, because they’re on the same team.

 “I wish I believed that,” Hermann whispers.
 “Unfortunately, I do not.”